gitmachtl/scripts/cardano/mainnet/README.md

 The script will also ask you if you wanna add the exported file directly to the *offlineTransfer.json.* Answer that with yes.

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:**